-They are essentially saying- “we can’t be bothered to put some thought into who is going to meet the criteria for this role- you tell us if you think it’s right for you”.
-The funny thing is that their website claims that they offer a “personal” service and make the candidates’ job search, their responsibility….hmmm
+They are essentially saying – “we can’t be bothered to put some thought into who is going to meet the criteria for this role – you tell us if you think it’s right for you”.
+The funny thing is that these agency websites claims that they offer a “personal” service and make the candidates’ job search, their responsibility….hmmm

 Now there is an argument to say that at least they get to consider anything that comes through and it isn’t too intrusive, but it hardly makes you feel like they are out there trying to find YOU a job, does it?!?!?